mionova/100DaysOfCode-Challenge/README.md

 **Date**: June 1st, 2021

-**Today's JavaScript Progress**: Today I made some progress on a little project: A Random Quote Generator
+**Today's JavaScript Progress**: I made some progress on a little project: A Random Quote Generator

 For this project, I'm creating an app that displays random famous quotes each time a button is clicked.
 All quotes have a source but some also display citation and year.